gogins/csound-extended/Opcodes/clang_opcode/README.md

 ## Performance

 The `clang` opcode must be invoked in the orchestra header, and is i-time only.
+The opcode is called after `csoundStart` has been called, and at the time that Csound is beginning performance by running the init pass in the orchestra header (i.e., the init pass for `instr 0`).

 Non-standard include directories, link libraries, and compiler options may be used, but must be defined in `S_compiler_options`.

 PLEASE NOTE: Only link libraries that are compatible with both gcc and Clang may be used.
 For example, use `-stdlib=libstdc++`.
+The `<iostream>` header may not be used.

 The compiled module must define the following C function:
 ```
 int csound_main(CSOUND *csound);
 ```
-Once the `clang` opcode has compiled, linked, and loaded an object module, Csound will call the `csound_main` function in that module.
+Once the `clang` opcode has compiled, linked, and loaded as an object module, Csound will call the `csound_main` function in that module.
 The `csound_main` function may then register any opcodes defined in the module using `csound->AppendOpcode`, or create new instruments in the Csound orchestra using